helidon-io/helidon-labs/hols/oci-basic-setup/README.md

    2. Change `Compartment` with a value that has the format of `devops-compartment-helidon-demo-<4 char random value>`.
    3. Under `Filters`, change `Log Group` to `app-log-group-helidon-demo`.
    4. Choose and click on `app-log-helidon-demo` from the Logs table.
    5. Choose `Filter by time` value within the scope of your last request.
-For example, you can choose `Today` to see all request that was made today.
+For example, you can choose `Today` to see all requests that were made today.
-   6. The `Explore Log` display should output some graphs of the logging activity and below it will also show a list of the logs that has been captured.
+   6. The `Explore Log` display should output graphs of the logging activity.
+Below the graphs, it will also show a list of the logs that have been captured.

 ### Cleanup
 When the environment is no longer needed, all the OCI resources can be cleaned up by following these steps: